alyab16/Employee-Onboarding-Agent/README.md

     STREAM --> DONE
 ```

-Each turn the agent autonomously decides which MCP tool to call, executes it, feeds the result back into context, and repeats until it has enough information to respond.
+Each turn the agent autonomously decides which tool to call, executes it, feeds the result back into context, and repeats until it has enough information to respond.

 ---